Special offer

 There are many responsibilities to consider when running an investment management business.
 The firm generally has professional managers to:

-Aside from training managers and hiring marketers, the heads of investment companies must ensure they operate within regulatory and legislative constraints, account for cash flow, examine internal controls and systems, properly track fund valuations, and record all transactions.
+Aside from training managers and hiring marketers, the heads of investment companies operate within regulatory and legislative constraints, account for cash flow, examine internal controls and systems, properly track fund valuations and record all transactions.

 Investment management objectives